 Many lesbian, gay and bisexual people know that they are attracted to members of their own sex at an early age, sometimes as young as 6 or 7 years old.
 Others learn much later in life, in their 30's, 40's or 50's.
 Some research indicates that sexual orientation is determined between birth and age 3, but no one is sure what causes particular orientations.

-Many people accuse lesbian, gay and bisexual people of "flaunting" their sexuality when they talk about their partner, hold hands or kiss one another in public.
+Myth: Lesbian, gay and bisexual people of "flaunt" their sexuality when they talk about their partner, hold hands or kiss one another in public.

 These are activities that heterosexual couples do all the time.
 Due to homophobic reactions, some lesbian, gay and bisexual people are actually forced to hide their sexuality in public, not flaunt it.

-People who are lesbian, gay and bisexual work in all types of jobs and they live in all types of situations.
+Myth: People who are lesbian, gay and bisexual work and live in only certain types of situations.

-They belong to all ethnic and racial groups.
-They are members of all religious communities.
-They exhibit a range of mental and physical capabilities.
-They are young, middle aged, and old.
+LGB identified people belong to all ethnic and racial groups, are members of all religious communities, exhibit a range of mental and physical capabilities, and are of all ages.

 In surveys of lesbian, gay and bisexual people, 52-87% have been verbally harassed, 21-27% have been pelted with objects, 13-38% have been chased or followed and 9-24% have been physically assaulted.